Inzaniak/sd-webui-ranbooru/README.md

 ## How to use
 Check the usage.md file for a detailed explanation of how to use the extension.

+## Changelog
+### 1.2
+- Added the ability to use txt files for search and remove tags
+- Added the ability to use * in the remove tags to remove every tag that contains the word (also works with the tags:remove.txt)

 ## Known Issues
 - The chaos mode and negative mode can return an error when using a batch size greater than 1 combined with a batch count greater than 1.
 Rerunning the batch usually fixes the issue.